ElevenLabs Alternatives 2026: 8 Tools Ranked by Job

 What Changed in 2026 — Market Shifts Since Our January 2026 Edition

-• Fish Audio entered as a credible cloning alternative.
-Plus tier at $11/mo with 10 private clones + 2M public voice library.
+- Fish Audio entered as a credible cloning alternative.
+Plus tier at $11/mo with 1 professional clone slot + 10 private voice slots + 2M public voice library.
 Particular strength in Mandarin/Japanese/Korean.

 Frequently Asked Questions